 The take home message here is get out and enjoy the great spring conditions while they last!

 Above right: Finn Stevens with his Opihi River brown trout, October 2018.

 Head for high water

-Young anglers from ages 3-11 will have the opportunity to fish for hundreds of salmon that we will be releasing into the pond for the event.
+Anglers aged 3-11 will have the opportunity to fish for hundreds of salmon that we will be releasing into the pond for the event.

 Click here to visit our website and find all the details.

-Sign up for Weekly Fishing Report
+Sign up for the Weekly Fishing Report